rapidsurveys/ramOPmanual/README.md

 -   Assessment of multiple dimensions of need in older people (including prevalence of global, moderate and severe acute malnutrition) using, whenever possible, standard and well-tested indicators and question sets.

 -   Data analysis performed using modern computer-intensive methods to allow estimates of indicator levels to be made with useful precision using a small sample size.

+This is an [R](https://www.r-project.org/)-based and [Quarto](https://quarto.org/)-powered repository containing source code for the online version of the [RAM-OP manual](https://www.helpage.org/silo/files/rapid-assessment-method-for-older-people-ramop-manual.pdf) published by [HelpAge International](http://www.helpage.org).

+This repository is initially meant to document and track the conversion of the original printed manual into an online version.
+However, since there are no plans by [HelpAge International](http://www.helpage.org) to continue to support the development and use of the method, this repository now aims to ensure that the previously released manual and related tools for RAM-OP continue to be available and accessible online to the general public.
+Furthermore, this repository is being used to continually update the manual to document ongoing development of the method and its related tooling under the [RapidSurveys](https://rapidsurveys.io) project supported under the [Oxford iHealth](https://oxford-ihtm.io) initiative of the [MSc in International Health and Tropical Medicine](https://www.tropicalmedicine.ox.ac.uk/study-with-us/msc-ihtm) of the [Nuffield Department of Medicine](http://www.ndm.ox.ac.uk/), [University of Oxford](https://www.ox.ac.uk).

 ## Reproducibility